 Fun Facts About Sesame Street

-To celebrate our thirteenth year of running a school fundraising scheme, we’ve put together our favourite thirteen fascinating facts about Sesame Street!
+To celebrate our thirteenth year of running a school fundraising scheme, we’ve put together our favourite thirteen facts about Sesame Street!

 Fact One (that’s ONE fascinating fact)